 Skip to content

 The Journey of Living with Diabetes is a program for Aboriginal people at risk of and with diabetes, delivered by Aboriginal health professionals.
-It is the result of a three-year collaboration between South Metropolitan Public Health Unit, WA, non-government organisations and Aboriginal people.
+It is the result of a three-year collaboration between South Metropolitan Public Health Unit in Western Australia, non-government organisations and Aboriginal people.

 Resources developed for the program include the diabetes action plan book entitled My Journey of Living with Diabetes.

-Abstract adapted from the South Metropolitan Public Health Unit
+Abstract adapted from the South Metropolitan Health Service

 This workbook has been designed to be used by Aboriginal and Torres Strait Islander people attending The Journey of Living with Diabetes, a health education program developed by the South Metropolitan Area Health Service, WA, for Noongar people with type 2 diabetes.